MaksymStoianov/fork-google-apps-script-awesome-list/readme.md

 * [XmlRpcMessageService](https://github.com/yinonavraham/GoogleAppsScripts/tree/master/XmlRpcMessageService) A service for simplifying the usage of XML-RPC services from JavaScript in Google Apps Script
 * [GmailSearchBuilder](https://github.com/yinonavraham/GoogleAppsScripts/tree/master/GmailSearchBuilder) A builder service for Gmail search queries.
 It provides a fluent API (chaining methods) for building a search query for mail threads in Gmail
 * [tanaikech/ProcessApp](https://github.com/tanaikech/ProcessApp) This is a library for retrieving the process and information of Google Apps Script.
 For example, one of methods retrieves the total execution time of all functions executed by the time-driven trigger at owner's account
+* [MaksymStoianov/appsscript-utils](https://github.com/MaksymStoianov/appsscript-utils) A collection of reusable utilities and helpers for Google Apps Script development, written in TypeScript.

 ### Parsing